Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

-Remember, Exalted follows the dynamic and cinematic model—heroes should be leaping across narrow banisters, dancing steel in testing feints, and channelling their inner might during combat.
+Remember, Exalted follows the dynamic and cinematic model—heroes should be leaping across narrow banisters, dancing steel in testing feints, and channeling their inner might during combat.
 Nearly any action, if described well enough, can grant a bonus to combat.

 The one hard and fast rule of a Maneuver is that it **cannot deal damage—**that is a Strike.
 Knocking back a character through a wall, shattering the wall is a Maneuver.
 Knocking back a character into a wall, shattering their bones, is a Strike.
-(Knocking them back into the wall, breaking it *and* shattering their bones would be a Combined Manuever Strike, taking 2 Actions).
+(Knocking them back into the wall, breaking it *and* shattering their bones would be a Maneuver and Strike actions, which would narratively be combined together.

 <table>
 <tbody>
 <tr class="odd">
 <td><p>On Hit</p>
 <p>Many combat powers will call for something to happen “on hit”.
 If not specifically calling out a Strike, this can also include Maneuvers that target the specified Difficulty involving physical contact between the two characters/their weapons.
-For example, knocking back a character with a kick.(or specified difficulty, such as Block and Evasion).</p>
+For example, knocking back a character with a kick.(or specified difficulty, such as Block and Evasion).</p></td>
-<p>If there is no specified Difficulty, use Defense.</p></td>
 </tr>
 </tbody>
 </table>